-Parents who stop living together need to think about how they will continue to support their child who will be living between two homes.
-California child support law requires both parents to support their children financially according to their financial circumstances.
+California law requires both parents to support their children financially according to their financial circumstances.
 If you need help in getting the child support your child or children are entitled to, please schedule a free phone consultation so we can discuss your needs.

 Problems often start when one parent realizes the cost of living separately is more than they expected.
-They need more money to make ends meet and see child support as an answer to their problem.
 The judge doesn’t care too much about your budget and cost of living.
 The formula the judge uses is going to focus mostly on how much you earn or are capable of earning and then redistributing income between the parents to help cover the costs associated with a child living in two households.

-The amount of child support ordered by the court is related to the amount of time each parent spends with the child.
+The amount a parent is ordered to pay by the court is related to the amount of time each parent spends with the child.
 The judge will determine California Guideline Child Support based on a complex formula that also uses the parents timeshare with the child and the earning ability of the parents.

 Depending on your particular circumstances, it may make more financial sense for me to provide unbundled legal help and advice you need without costly full legal representation.
-If your child support problems are not something that can be solved in pro per with unbundled legal help, I will be at your disposal and ready to provide full legal representation.
+If your legal problems are not something that can be solved with unbundled legal help, I will be at your disposal and ready to provide full legal representation.

 HOW DO I GET CHILD SUPPORT?